Crops In Pots, Indoor Gardening While Housebound

 The crops we will be attempting to grow in pots this year are:

 - Pak Choi

 - Swiss Chard

 - Green Beans

 Herbs grow really well in pots too, we have had them growing on our windowsills for years, but last year we replanted all the herbs we had and they took off really well out in the garden.
 They have even lasted right through the winter and are still going strong, so I think I will just leave them out there and focus on the vegetables this year.

 The herbs we are already growing successfully out in the garden are:

 I'm really looking forward to the vegetable harvest and eating food grown at home.
 I'm sure we will make mistakes and we are bound to have some losses, but it's all part of the learning process and I'm sure whatever we do get out of it will be quite rewarding.

-I really hope I will be able to update you weekly and that you will enjoy reading abut my gardening adventures.
+I really hope I will be able to update you every month and that you will enjoy reading abut my gardening adventures.
 I think it's important to keep track of progress and any lessons learned, so having everything documented here will be helpful to me in the future too.